anuket-project/anuket-specifications/doc/gov/chapters/chapter05.md

 <a name="5.1"></a>
 ## 5.1 Introduction

 Consensus decision making is the model adopted by CNTT for all decisions taken within CNTT.
-This is essential for the success of CNTT and the buying needed from all parties involved in the community.
-In scenarios where disagreements are found, a reasonable effort shall be taken to identify the core cause of disagreements and work on a compromise that satisfies all parties involved in the discussion.

-However, in scenarios where an agreement can not be reached, a voting process will be taken place to find a way forward.
+Buy in from all community member organisations is essential for the success of CNTT.

+In situations where consensus cannot be reached, a reasonable efforts shall be taken made to identify and address the core root causes of the disagreements.
+If, in spite of these efforts, an agreement cannot be reached, a the voting process, described below in Section 5.3, shall be undertaken to resolve the issue.

 <a name="5.2"></a>
 ## 5.2 Voting representatives

-Before any voting can take place, a voting representative list<sup>1</sup> shall be maintained that contains a list of individuals representing their corresponding organisation.
-Each organisation should only identify a single voting representative.
+Each CNTT member organisation shall nominate a single voting representative.
+A list of voting representatives shall be maintained within CNTT<sup>1</sup>.

-Being on the voting representative list **doesn't** mean the right to vote, the right to vote will be identified via the following criteria<sup>2</sup>:
+Being on the voting representative list **doesn't** mean the right to vote.
+The following criteria<sup>2</sup> shall be used to identify eligible voting representatives prior to a voting event.
+To be eligible, the voting representative’s organization must have had at least a person from their organization(or directly associated with them<sup>2</sup>):

-- The organisation with a voting representative must have people directly associated with it physically attended at least **one** F2F workshop in the 6 months period prior to the voting event.
+1. to have physically attended at least **one** F2F workshop in the 6 months period prior to the voting event;
-- The organisation with a voting representative must have people directly associated with it attended at least **five** CNTT meetings in the 3 months period prior to the voting event.
+1. to have attended at least **five** CNTT meetings in the 3 months period prior to the voting event;
-- The organisation with a voting representative must have people directly associated with it who had at least **two** Issues on GitHub assigned to them that resulted in the issues being resolved in the 3 months period prior to the voting event.
+1. to have had at least **two** Issues on GitHub assigned to them that resulted in the issues being resolved in the 3 months period prior to the voting event;
-- The organisation with a voting representative must have people directly associated with it created at least **two** Pull Requests on GitHub in the 3 months period prior to the voting event.
+1. to have created at least **two** Pull Requests on GitHub in the 3 months period prior to the voting event.
-- The organisation with a voting representative must have people directly associated with it provided at least **two** reviews on Pull Requests on GitHub in the 3 months period prior to the voting event.
-  - A review on a PR is either an approval, a request for change, or a comment.
+1. to have created at least **two** reviews on Pull Requests on GitHub in the 3 months period prior to the voting event where a review on a PR is either an approval, a request for change, or a comment.
-- Individuals who doesn't present an organisation will not have voting right.

 <sup>1)</sup>https://github.com/cntt-n/CNTT/wiki/Voting-Representatives

 <sup>2)</sup>The criteria will be checked and the voting representative list will be updated prior any voting event when the voting process kicks in.

+<sup>3)</sup> Individuals who doesn't present an organisation will not have voting right.

 <a name="5.3"></a>
 ## 5.3 Voting Process